-Jeff Bezos may the world’s richest person in the world but it’s Elon Musk who has been attracting the eyeballs of everyone for the last few weeks.
+Jeff Bezos may be the world’s richest person in the world but it’s Elon Musk who has been attracting the eyeballs of everyone for the last few weeks.

-But a closer look at the rising net worth of Elon Musk tells us a lot more about his increasing clout on the market and increasing dominance in self-driving car market and space missions.
+But a closer look at the rising net worth of Elon Musk tells us a lot more about his increasing clout on the market and increasing dominance in the self-driving car market and space missions.

-The astronomical gains of 594% in Tesla’s stock value in the last one year has pushed the net worth of its CEO to a new height.
+The astronomical gains of 594% in Tesla’s stock value in the last one year have pushed the net worth of its CEO to a new height.
 Tesla stock was trading at just $70 on November 20, 2019.
 From the beginning of this year, however, Tesla’s stock started rallying, achieving new milestones.
-Yesterday, the market closed with Tesla stock price reaching an all-time high of $499 which has made Elon Musk net worth $123 billion, according to Bloomberg Billionaire Index.
+Yesterday, the market closed with Tesla stock price reaching an all-time high of $499 which has made Elon Musk net worth $123 billion, according to the Bloomberg Billionaire Index.

-Since the beginning of this year the stock price of Tesla increased by 455%, taking the company’s market cap to $473 billion.
+Since the beginning of this year, the stock price of Tesla increased by 455%, taking the company’s market cap to $473 billion.

 All of it is paper valuation and paper net worth and are pegged to the company’s share value which changes on a daily basis.
 The market is divided on the stability of Tesla’s stock value as some analysts believe that such growth in the valuation of an Electric Vehicle company is beyond acceptable logic.

 Jim Cramer, a CNBC analyst, sees Tesla as “a new species discovered in the wild”.